ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 		As a player I want to have a menu screen before the race that allows to choose between boats.
 		-Scenery:
 		As a player I want to see a nice environment troughout the race.
+		-Visual efects
+		As a player I want simple animations after the trigger or certain events.
+		-Lanes
+		As a player I want boats to have their own lane to try staying in.

 ## Non-Functional requirements